AriqAqi/Autonomous-Vehicle-Image-Annotation/README.md

 This repository contains:
 - Labeled sample images for vehicles, pedestrians, bicycle, and traffic signs
-- Polygon shapes are used instead of basic rectangles to capture the true contour of each object
 - Annotations exported in **COCO format**
 - A clean and structured project setup ready to integrate with deep learning pipelines